-On occasion, MEOLUTs generate "suspect" alerts; that is, alerts generated based on a single beacon burst detected by one satellite with no corroborating detections; note that receipt of the same burst from the same satellite via multiple antennas is not considered to be corroboration.
+On occasion, MEOLUTs generate "suspect" alerts; that is, alerts generated based on a single beacon burst detected by one satellite with no corroborating detections; receipt of the same burst from the same satellite via multiple antennas is not considered to be corroboration, unless at least one of the source MEOLUTs does not receive antenna data from any other MEOLUT.
 A significant portion of uncorroborated MEOSAR alerts appear to be system-generated anomalies; that is, the alert does not correspond to a transmission from a beacon with the reported beacon ID.
 Section 3.2.7.1 provides analysis of uncorroborated MEOSAR alerts.
 The occurrence of uncorroborated MEOSAR alerts has decreased significantly since a problem with data shared ("networked") between USA MEOLUTs was fixed in late May 2018.